1. What are the Disability benefits?

 Benefits may continue for up to 24 months if you are disabled from your own occupation.
 After 24 months, you must be unable to work at any occupation you could reasonably be expected to do because of education, training or experience.
 Medical documentation will be required each year to verify disability.
 If you become disabled at age 61 or older, you will need to review the Maximum Benefit Period outlined in the Plan Booklet.
 When disability is due in whole, or in part, to Subjective Conditions (see Plan Booklet), the Plan limits monthly benefits to a maximum of 24 months.
 Disability benefits are payable to age 65 if you are totally disabled from gainful employment.

 17. What rights do I have if I am denied?

 If your claim is denied, you have the right to appeal the decision.
 A first level appeal must be filed with the disability administrator within 180 days of the receipt of the written or electronic notice of denial.
 A letter of appeal, with any additional medical documentation supporting your request, must be sent directly to the disability administrator.
 The disability administrator will review your request and provide you with a written decision regarding your claim.
 If you are still not satisfied with the response, a second level appeal must be filed with the disability administrator within 60 days of the receipt of the written or electronic notice of denial of the first level appeal.

-To apply, you should contact Sonya Stewart 919-681-4436.
-If you are unable to reach Ms. Stewart, call the Human Resources Information Center at 919-684-5600.
+To apply, you should contact the Disability Analyst at 919-681-4352.
+If you are unable to reach the Disability Analyst, please call the Human Resources Information Center at 919-684-5600.
 After your claim is submitted, you will be assigned a Disability Case Manager who will be your primary contact for claim questions.

 The benefits that you receive are based upon the plan's official plan documents, not this guide or any other written or oral statement.
 If there is a conflict between this guide and the official plan documents, the official plan documents will govern in all cases.
 Duke reserves the right at any time to change or terminate these plans.